iamkzntsv/self-supervised-learning-mri/README.md

 ## Data

+The training data and synthesized testing data can be downloaded from [here](https://drive.google.com/file/d/1ElQtgoOrTM1L0ZQZg7a8nzYYtx-900Fz/view?usp=sharing).

 Please download and extract the data in a suitable location on your machine.
 Place the `ixi_reference_image` file into the `processing/` folder.

 ## Getting Started